ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 ## Checksums

+To reiterate the observation in §3.5 of {{DGRAMCL}}, the Bundle Protocol specifications assume that Bundles "are transmitted over an erasure channel, i.e., a channel that either delivers packets correctly or not at all".

-TODO: Frame Check Sequence minimally meets the requirements to ensure Bundles are not corrupted in transmission.  more checks at other layers SHOULD be employed.
+Ethernet's Frame Check Sequence (FCS) minimally meets this requirement to ensure Bundles are not corrupted in transmission.
+However, use of stronger integrity checks are RECOMMENDED, especially the integrity provided by use of Bundle Protocol Security ({{?BPv6Sec=RFC6257}} and {{?BPv7Sec=RFC9172}}).

+Note that for {{!BPv7}} Bundles, inclusion of a CRC covering the Primary Block is mandatory ({{BPv7}} §4.3.1) whenever a Bundle Integrity Block (BIB) ({{?BPv7Sec}} §3.7) covering the Primary Block is not present.
+There is no analogous requirement for {{!BPv6}} Bundles.

 ## Filtering